Josh Drummond: AFL career

 He was elevated to the Brisbane Lions senior list in Round 8, 2005 when he made his debut against Adelaide.
 After missing the early part of 2007 through injury, he became one of the Lions' most important players in 2007, with an impressive ability to hit targets from the kick out.

 Josh Drummond's left foot kicks were recognised among the most penetrating and damaging in the AFL.
 Repeated soft tissue injuries, particularly to his quadriceps, hampered Drummond's career.
 He also missed a significant amount of football after rupturing his anterior cruciate ligament during the 2010 season necessitating LARS surgery.
 Ongoing struggle with injury forced Drummond into an early retirement at the end of the 2012 season.

 Coaching career

-Upon retirement from his playing career, Drummond accepted a role as a development coach with North Melbourne in late 2012.
-He remained at North for six seasons and transitioned into assistant coaching roles with the defensive and midfield groups before accepting returning to his home state of Queensland and accepting an assistant coaching role with the Gold Coast Suns in 2018.
-He became Gold Coast's VFL coach in 2023.
+Upon retirement from his playing career, Drummond accepted a role as a development coach with North Melbourne in 2013.
+He remained at North for six seasons and transitioned into assistant coaching roles with the defensive and midfield groups before returning to his home state of Queensland and accepting an assistant coaching role with the Gold Coast Suns in 2018.
+He became Gold Coast's VFL premiership coach in 2023.